JacobTheIdiot/AutoFarm-Mod/README.md

 A simple Fabric mod for Minecraft that automates common tasks like auto-swinging, auto-eating, and auto-logging out based on health.
 Perfect for use in an SMP server or solo play!

+Please make sure to ONLY use this servers where it is allowed.

 ## Features

 - **Auto-swing**: Automatically swings the player's weapon when ready to attack.